ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The 'x509_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a known root.

+// dkg: the above seems wasteful, as it will likely cause a retransmission of the entire certificate chain for each SCT.
+Since we're likely to have multiple SCTs per cert, we should collapse this.

 ## STH gossip

-The goal of gossiping about STH's is to detect logs that are presenting more than one view of the log.
+The goal of gossiping about STH's is to detect logs that are presenting different (inconsistent) views of the log to different parties.
 CT auditors and monitors SHOULD gossip about Signed Tree Heads (STH's) with as many other auditors and monitors as possible.